EN AR

 Diagnostic Care at SSMC

-Combining our rich local legacy with Mayo Clinic's know-how in line with our deeply rooted values focused on always putting your needs first, we offer a comprehensive, compassionate and multidisciplinary approach that incorporates all available therapies to ensure you get the best possible preventive and corrective care in the region.
+In line with our deeply rooted values focused on always putting your needs first, we offer a comprehensive, compassionate and multidisciplinary approach that incorporates all available therapies to ensure you get the best possible preventive and corrective care in the region.

 We offer a range of diagnostic tests, depending on individual symptoms and history.